bobvanderlinden/softwarebakeryblog/articles/recovering-commits-with-git.markdown

     fd9e098 Another change to file
     98b88cc My first change

-Now we do our mistake and reset to the first commit:
+Now we make our mistake and reset to the first commit:

     $ git reset --hard HEAD~1